 7. Piazza Dei Mercanti

-Once an administrative center of the city during the Middle Ages, the Piazza dei Mercanti is an integral part of Milan sightseeing that offers a glimpse of Medieval life in the city.
-While the 13th-century Broletto Nuovo that once stood at the center of the piazza now marks the square’s northeast boundary, the buildings look much as they did centuries ago.
+Looking for places to visit in Milan at night?
+Once an administrative center of the city during the Middle Ages, the Piazza dei Mercanti is an integral part of Milan sightseeing that offers a glimpse of Medieval life in the city at night.
+While the 13th-century Broletto Nuovo that once stood at the centre of the piazza now marks the square’s northeast boundary, the buildings look much as they did centuries ago.
 On the southeastern side is the Loggia degli Osii where the city’s authorities once addressed the people from the structure’s balconies.
-Nowadays, the square is turned into a lively Christmas market during the winter holidays.

 Location: Piazza dei Mercanti, 20123 Milano MI, Italy